 In 2006, A.B.
 Combs was named the top magnet school in the country by Magnet Schools of America, then again – the first school to win twice – in 2014.
 Sean Covey, the son of Stephen Covey and a co-author of The Leader in Me, sent a video to congratulate Summers on receiving the Friday Medal.
 He described his first experience visiting A.B.
 Combs:

 “There was a belief by the principal and every staff member in that school that every child was a genius, that every child had greatness in them, and they found ways of celebrating the unique gifts of every child,” said Covey.
 “It’s all about taking every single child and believing in them, and equipping them with 21st century skills, in addition to the core academic skills.”

 “As a teacher-educator and as a parent at the school,” said Dr. Hiller Spires, professor and senior research fellow at the Friday Institute, “I’ve watched over the years as A.B.
 Combs has embraced the best educational practices, embodying them in how they support student learning and how they support teacher professional development.
 A.B.
 Combs’ mission to ‘develop global leaders, one child at a time,’ doesn’t just hang on the wall.”

-After Summers’ presentation during the Friday medal presentation, she invited all the students in attendance to come to the front of the room to answer questions about their experience at A.B Combs and how the habits have helped them.
-They described how they use the habits in conflicts with siblings, making sure that they get their homework done, and using players’ different strengths in sports to make their team better.
+After Summers’ presentation during the Friday Medal ceremony, she invited all of the students in attendance to come to the front of the room to answer questions about their experience at A.B Combs and how the habits have helped them.
+They described how they have used the habits in conflicts with siblings, ensuring that they get their homework done, and using players’ different strengths in sports to make their team better.

 Summers then asked them to give one word to describe outstanding leadership.
 Their answers included discipline, friendly, loyalty, courage, passion, sharing, and kindness, but one answer stood out among the rest: “I would say, it’d be you.”